'Go Goa Gone 2' will have aliens, says Dinesh Vijan

 "Roohi Afzana", which will also feature Rajkummar alongside Janhvi Kapoor and Varun Sharma, tells the story of a ghost who abducts brides on their honeymoons.
 It will release on June 5 this year Talking about "Munjha", Vijan said, "It is like a legend, it is a naughty ghost and he is looking for his bride.
 It is based on a true legend."
 The producer said he enjoys exploring the space of horror that is laced with comedy.

 "In horror-comedy, you are afraid but you laugh too.
 It is fun.
 Horror-comedy universe is the only thing I have for Maddock's future right now.
 Then I will built one more universe," he added Vijan is currently awaiting the release of his next production "Angrezi Medium" with Irrfan Khan.
-The film directed by Homi Adajania will come out on March 20..
+The film, directed by Homi Adajania, will come out on March 13..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)